Chapter 6. Building simplified installer images to provision a RHEL for Edge image

 .isofile at the current directory path where you run the command.

 The UUID number and the image size is displayed alongside.

 As a result, you downloaded a RHEL for Edge Simplified Installer ISO image.
 You can use it directly as a boot ISO to install a RHEL for Edge system.

 6.5.
 Setting up an UEFI HTTP Boot server

-This section shows how to set up an UEFI HTTP Boot server, so that you can start to provision a RHEL for Edge Virtual Machine over network by connecting to this UEFI HTTP Boot server.
+To set up an UEFI HTTP Boot server, so that you can start to provision a RHEL for Edge Virtual Machine over network by connecting to this UEFI HTTP Boot server, follow the steps:

 - You have created the ISO simplified installer image.

 - An http server that serves the ISO content.